steffensc/esp8266_wifi_artnet_dmx/README.md

 ### Hardware Setup
 Note that the green wire connected to the RXD pin of the TTL to RS485 converter board is not conected to the ESP8266.
 It's plugged in to a free/empty rail of the breadboard.
 For only sending out DMX connecting only TX is sufficient (so the ESP may not get disturbed when randomly receiving something at RX).
-Furthermore note that the RXD pin of this specific TTL to RS485 board has to be connected to TX pin of the ESP8266, TXD has to be connected to RX.
-When using other TTL to RS485 board the TX of the ESP may has to be connected to the RX pin of the TTL board.
+Furthermore note that the TXD pin of this specific TTL to RS485 board has to be connected to TX pin of the ESP8266, RXD has to be connected to RX.
+When using other TTL to RS485 board the TX of the ESP may has to be connected to the RX pin of the TTL board and vice versa.

 ![Image of the used hardware](esp_ttl_rs485_xlr_hardwaresetup.jpg)